luxonis/depthai-docs-website/source/pages/tutorials/pretrained_openvino.rst

 So this model actually has a shorter detection distance than the smaller model despite having a higher resolution.
 Why?
 Likely because it was intentionally trained to detect only close-in faces since it's intended to be used in the cabin of a vehicle.
 (You wouldn't want to be detecting the faces in cars passing by, for example.)

 And also you may notice networks like emotion recognition... those networks are actually intended to be run as a second stage network (as they are meant to be applied only to images that contain only faces).
-So to use the emotions recognitions network, use the command below to tell DepthAI/megaAI to run it as the second stage:
+So to use the emotion recognition network, use the command below to tell DepthAI/megaAI to run it as the second stage:

 .. code-block:: bash